 Clinical studies show the chance of your ingrown toenail returning after treatment is only slightly more than ingrown toenail surgery.
 13% vs. 11%.

-If you're unhappy with our product for any reason we'll give your money back, plus 10%, plus pay return shipping.
+If you're unhappy with our product for any reason we'll give your money back, plus pay return shipping for up to 90 days after your order.
 We have maximum confidence that our product delivers results.
 Our Guarantee.

 We make supporting our customers after the sale a priority.
 If you ever need anything please contact us at 1-833-840-4320 or email.